ronreiter/interactive-tutorials/tutorials/learnsqlonline.org/en/Inserting rows.md

 the default value.
 If a `NOT NULL` column was defined in the table and the `INSERT INTO` statement missed the column, the `INSERT` command will fail to run.

+On an INSERT, if the INTEGER PRIMARY KEY column is not explicitly given a value, then it will be filled automatically with an unused integer, usually the next number currently in use in the column.
+This is true regardless of whether or not the `AUTOINCREMENT` keyword is used.

 If the columns clause that specifies the list of columns is omitted, then the assumption is that all columns will be provided in the `INSERT` statement:

     INSERT INTO table_name VALUES (value1, value2, value3, value4...);